niclom12/Auto-Brief/README.md

 # Spotify Review Brief Generator

 This is a proof of concept for an automated brief generation system.
 The project generates a detailed brief from a dataset of Spotify reviews.
-It leverages natural language processing techniques to cluster reviews, select representative ones.
+It leverages natural language processing techniques to divide the dataset into distinct topics.
 It then uses deep learning techniques to generate concise summaries.
 Read the technical analysis for a more detailed understanding of the project as a whole.

 ## Breif Generation section